-The DSS system has notified the ADOT TOC and Phoenix Transit OCC that both Glendale and Phoenix have implemented response actions and that REACT is supporting diversions on to the designated arterial routes.
+The DSS system has notified the ADOT TOC and Phoenix Transit OCC that both Glendale and Phoenix have implemented response actions to support diversions on to the designated arterial routes.
 The Phoenix Transit OCC opens up the DSS user interface to learn of the implemented detour route and other agencies involved in the "ICM event".